Establishing a Standard

 DUBAWA adheres to a process of scrupulous and diligent selection, research, writing, and editing for its fact-checking exercise.
 To ensure consistency across fact checks, while refraining from limiting individual creativity, we have developed a standard methodology.

-Also important is that the decision to fact check a particular claim depends on the quality of the claim.
+The decision to fact-check a particular claim depends on the quality of the claim.
 Whenever we get claims, we check to see if the statement is actually checkable, that is, are there facts sufficient enough to support or contest the claim?
 We’d try to ask the following questions as well:

 - Named Sources as against unnamed sources